rlemaigre/Easy-DnD/README.md

 ## Data validation

+Drop components can restrict the data they accept by mean of the `accepts-data` prop (a function that takes the data and type as parameter and returns a boolean).

 The following demo defines five Drag components that can be dragged into three Drop components, one that accepts even numbers, one that accepts odd numbers and one that accepts any number but removes them once the drag is complete.

 https://codesandbox.io/s/easy-dnd-demo-fo078

 ![demo](img/vid1.gif)

-### Mouse cursor
+## Mouse cursor

 If a drag isn't in progress, the cursor turns into `grab` when the mouse is over a Drag component.
 If a drag is in progress, the cursor turns into `grabbing`, unless it is over a Drop component that accepts the type of the current drag operation.
 Then, it turns into `pointer` if the Drop component accepts the data being dragged, and into `not-allowed` otherwise.

-### Drag image
+## Drag image

 During the drag, an image may move along the mouse cursor.
 Easy-DnD makes it so that this image is always on top of everything else.

-The Drag component provides a slot that can be used to set the default image displayed during the drag operation :
+Drag components provide the `drag-image` slot that can be used to set the default image displayed during the drag operation :

 * if the slot isn't defined, the image is a clone of the Drag component.
 * if the slot is defined and empty, there is no image.
 * if the slot is not empty, a clone of its content is used.

-The Drop component provides a slot that can be used to set the image to be displayed when the mouse is over it, if the Drop component participates in the current drag operation (i.e. it accepts its type) :
+Drop and DropList components provide the `drag-image` slot (props : `data` and `type`) that can be used to set the image to be displayed when the mouse is over them, if they participates in the current drag operation (i.e. accept its type) :

 * if the slot isn't defined, the default image set by the Drag component is used.
 * if the slot is defined and empty, there is no image.
 * if the slot is not empty, a clone of its content is used.

+DropList components additionaly provide the `reordering-drag-image` slot (prop : `item` subject to reordering) that behaves the same way as `drag-image` but controls the drag image to be displayed during list reordering.

 The position of the drag image relative to the mouse cursor can be controlled by CSS using the transform property.